Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-We also find that, surprisingly, our optimism-based approach audits higher-income taxpayers more (\$1.2M to \$5.8M million cumulative TPI more than RF Greedy) despite yielding similar returns as the greedy approach.
+\textbf{Errors are heteroskedastic, causing difficulties in using model-based optimism methods.} Surprisingly, our optimism-based approach audits tax returns with higher TPI more often (\$1.2M to \$5.8M million cumulative TPI more than RF Greedy) despite yielding similar returns as the greedy approach.
 We believe this is because adjustments and model errors are heteroskedastic.
-Though total positive income is correlated with the adjustment amount (Pearson $r=0.49, p<10^{-5}$), all errors across model fits were heteroskedastic according to a Breusch–Pagan test ($p < 10^{-5}$).
+Though TPI is correlated with the adjustment amount (Pearson $r=0.49, p<10^{-5}$), all errors across model fits were heteroskedastic according to a Breusch–Pagan test ($p < 10^{-5}$).
 A potential source of large uncertainty estimates in the high income range could be because: (1) there are fewer datapoints in that part of the feature space; (2) NRP audits may not give an accurate picture of misreporting at the higher part of the income space, resulting in larger variance and uncertainty~\citep{guyton2021tax}; or (3) additional features are needed to improve precision in part of the state space.
-This leads to difficulties in using some optimism-based approaches since there is a confound between aleatoric and epistemic uncertainty.
+This makes it difficult to use some optimism-based approaches since there is a confound between aleatoric and epistemic uncertainty.
 As a result, optimism-based approaches audit higher income individuals more often, but do not necessarily achieve higher returns.
 This poses another interesting challenge for future research.